 The National Autistic Society (NAS) EarlyBird programme is for families of a pre-school child with a diagnosis of autism.
 Two parents or carers from each family may attend the three month programme.

 The EarlyBird programme works with between four and six families at a time and encourages parents to share ideas and experiences whilst problem solving together.

 The programme lasts for three months and involves parents in a weekly commitment to a two and a half hour group training session or a home visit, and to ongoing work with their child at home.
 The home visits will involve video feedback and discussion.

-The group training sessions will take place at Springwood Campus in Bournemouth.
+The group training sessions takes place at various venues across BCP.

 They will focus on three main areas: